SkoolNotes/Taproot/KBhMATH401SeriesConvergence.md

 Absolute Convergence => series who converge and whose absolute value converges

 Conditional Convergence => series who converge and whose absolute value does not converge

+## So what is the error of a talor series?